cauz-santos/Training/Day 4. Data QC and Experimental design.md

 Day 4 is crucial for understanding the importance of data quality in bioinformatics and how experimental design impacts downstream analysis.
 We will also have a challenging hands-on session to apply our Linux and HPC knowledge.

-**Morning Session 1: Integrative Discussion on Experimental Design and Its Impact on SNP Analysis and RNA-seq**
+### Integrative Discussion on Experimental Design and Its Impact on SNP Analysis and RNA-seq

 Before diving into data analysis, it is paramount to understand the principles of good experimental design.
 A well-designed experiment ensures that the data collected is robust, reliable, and capable of answering the biological questions posed.
 Poor experimental design can lead to biased results, false conclusions, and wasted resources.